What is Cystinosis?

 Corneal cystinosis is treated with cysteamine eye drops.
 The drops are meant to be given every hour while awake to reduce crystal accumulation.
 Other formulations are available in Canada and Europe.

 About 20% of people with cystinosis have a “nonsense” mutation, which results in premature termination of protein synthesis.
-A pharmaceutical company called Eloxx is conducting a trial in Canada for a new medication that allows cells to “read-through” nonsense mutations to create a complete and functional protein.
-This would allow their cells to metabolize cystine normally, and prevent further accumulation of cystine in the lysosome.
+Eloxx was conducting a trial in Canada to test a new medication that they anticipated would allow cells to “read-through” nonsense mutations to create a complete and functional protein.
+Due to the pandemic, the trial was delayed but there is a plan to reactivate the trial in 2022.